abhinavmaurya/InformationRetrieval_Fall2015/README.md

 # InformationRetrieval_Fall2015

-This repository contains all the assignment and project performed in the Information Retrieval course.
+This repository contains all the assignments and project performed in the Information Retrieval course.